An Awakening

 An Artistic Culmination

-It's ironic that, generally speaking, "Never Enough"s world of listeners thought they already had the consummate music video of the artist and song in the form of the actual movie scene.
+It's ironic that, generally speaking, "Never Enough"s world of listeners thought they already had the consummate music video of the song in the form of the actual movie scene.
 Meanwhile, Loren's fans and followers had waited what seemed an eternity for this highly-anticipated Official Music Video of "Never Enough", seven years to be exact!
 It was actually released a week before The First Take releases, but I wanted to keep the live performance timeline intact.
-Filmed at The Mallows Estate on Long Island, I immediately wondered if Loren had visited this site before, as either a guest or a performer, during her rise in the music world while living in Brooklyn.
+Filmed at The Mallows Estate on Long Island, I immediately wondered if Loren had visited this site before, as either a guest or a performer, during her rise through the New York music world from her home in Brooklyn.
 What a beautiful choice for a site, and a great piece of production work.
 As for the Loren we see here, the visual display itself says more than any description with words can convey.
 As for the song, all components included, it's as if we're treated to what "Never Enough" has come to mean to her personally, and perhaps a sense of who she has found within herself and set free.
 Let's watch the video before saying more.

 Click Button

 We hear the change in orchestration right from the start, opting for a classic tone that complements her vocals throughout, with no intrusion.
 Once again, I'm puzzled by the lack of notice paid to an exquisite run that we hear early in the song.
 It's so apropos that it occurs on the word " ...echo" (at 0:42 seconds), making the word literally come to life.
 I've slowed it down to half-speed, and I'm still not sure about the number of notes she covered in the run, but I would estimate five at least, all of them seamless.
-Unlike the run near the end of "Over The Rainbow," with the vocal flip midway, the notable feature here is how she pulls back the volume as the run descends the scale ... it's so subtle yet it stands out so noticeably.
+Unlike the run near the end of "Over The Rainbow," with the vocal flip midway, the notable feature here is how she pulls back the volume as the run descends the scale ... it's so subtle, yet it stands out so noticeably.
 How do coaches and reactors not hear it?
 Next is the run she always gives us on her tour de force third belt of " ...for me," but this may be the best we've heard.
 The styling flows beautifully throughout and blends so well with the orchestration and the artistic imagery.
-She stays in B major throughout the song, and the apex moment, " ...for me," is a Bb5 with so much resonance coming from her full chest-mix that you feel it it coming at you through the screen as well as the speakers.
+She stays in B major throughout the song, and the apex moment, " ...for me," is a Bb5 with so much resonance coming from her full chest-mix that you feel it coming at you through the screen as well as the speakers.
 She sustains the emotional impact till the end, and the orchestration remains at just the right level to allow it, before handing it off to her for the vocal-only ending.
-Even when comparing just studio producitions, I come back to the amazing contrast, visibly and audibly, from those that were produced just before the audition in London, and likewise for the live performances ... all within the span of two years.
+Even when comparing just studio productions, I come back to the amazing contrast, visibly and audibly, from those that were produced just before the audition in London, and likewise for the live performances ... all within the span of two years.
 It rivals any transformation I've witnessed across any genre or category.

 A Blend of Cultures